verrazzano/examples/todo-list/README.md

 2. [Create a WebLogic Server domain](#create-a-new-weblogic-server-domain).
     - Create the sample domain that represents the on-premises domain.
     - Configure a data source to access the MySQL database.
-    - Domain Limitations:
+    - Be aware of these domain limitations:
-        - There are 2 supported domain types, single server and single cluster
+        - There are two supported domain types, single server and single cluster.
-        - Domains must have the default value of AdminServer
+        - Domains must use the default value, `AdminServer`, for `AdminServerName`.
         - Domains must be using:
-            - WebLogic Server Listen Port for Administration Server: 7001
+            - WebLogic Server listen port for the Administration Server: `7001`.
-            - WebLogic Server Listen Port for Managed Server: 8001
+            - WebLogic Server listen port for the Managed Server: `8001`.

-            All the above values are standard WebLogic defaults
+            - Note that these are all standard WebLogic Server default values.
 3. [Build and deploy the ToDo List application](#build-and-deploy-the-application).
     - Build the sample application, `todo.war`.
     - Deploy the sample application, `todo.war`, to the sample WebLogic Server domain.